FilmonK/OKTA_Metabase_document/README.md

 These attributes can now be used within Metabase for sandboxing or impersonation depending on how you’ve configured those features.

 ---

-### ✴️ Example Use Case

-- A user logs into Metabase via Okta.
-- Their Okta profile includes `region = "US-West"`.
-- The `region` attribute is passed into Metabase via SAML.
-- The attribute is used by sandboxing or impersonation (depending on how Metabase is configured).

----